 Investors should desire that Sustainability Characteristics be considered as part of the Fund's investment due diligence process.

 The Fund invests primarily in equities as described above, so investors should consider an investment in the Fund as medium to high risk.

 The Fund is categorised as a non-complex UCITS fund vehicle.
-This Fund is appropriate for all investors (retail, professional clients, and eligible counterparties) with a basic knowledge of the capital markets who seek to achieve capital appreciation over the long term (i.e., greater than five (5) years) as a core component of a portfolio of investments.
+This Fund is appropriate for all investors

+(retail, professional clients, and eligible counterparties) with a basic knowledge of the capital markets who seek to achieve capital appreciation over the long term (i.e., greater than five (5) years) as a core component of a portfolio of investments.

 Investors should be prepared to bear all losses (i.e., 100% of the original investment amount).
 The Fund may not be compatible for investors outside the target market or those that are not able to bear all losses with respect to their investment.

 The Fund is available through all distribution channels (e.g., investment advice, portfolio management, non-advised sales, and pure execution services).

-Sub-Investment Manager's Investment Process
+Investment Manager's Investment Process

-The Sub-Investment Manager's bottom-up research process seeks to understand the fundamental characteristics and Sustainability Characteristics of its investments.
+The Investment Manager's bottom-up research process analyses the fundamental and sustainability characteristics of its investments.

-The Sub-Investment Manager believes that when executed successfully, this investment approach can achieve the investment objective of the Fund.
+The Investment Manager believes that when executed successfully, this investment approach can achieve the investment objective of the Fund.